 Last but definitely not least, remember that the unit works with OSC too, meaning you can use it with your iPad.
-Now if you’re one of those people who thinks the iPad as a potential DJ device is an exciting proposition, the QuNeo without doubt makes it more so.
+Now if you’re one of those people who think the iPad as a potential DJ device is an exciting proposition, the QuNeo, without doubt, makes it more so.

 Never mind the fact that it’s exactly the same size as the iPad (meaning the units can easily be transported and set up together), to me the combination of an iPad and a QuNeo looks like a potentially mighty capable, completely portable DJ system.

 The DJ Player app for iPad already has Midi mapping in its latest beta, and assuming there turn out to be no insurmountable hurdles in doing so, making a custom mapping for that or similar software would give you one seriously cool, compact and modern DJ set-up that you could adapt to suit whatever control layout is in your imagination.
 For completion’s sake, let me mention too that there’s a mapping for open-source DJ program Mixxx, which is along the same lines as the Traktor mapping, attempting to be at least a semi-complete all-in-one DJ surface.

 In pretty much every way, the QuNeo is an irresistibly cool device.
 The most impressive thing about it is the quality of the LED feedback; this on its own lifts the unit way above the ordinary.
 The touch sensitivity of the pads is great for drummers and other musicians, but the jury’s out on whether it really matters a great deal in DJing; none of the supplied DJ software mappings actually make use of it.
 Nonetheless, it’s there if you need it.